erwango/blesensor/README.rst

 It is also on this application that we base ourselves to implement our functions.

-You can get the ST BLE Application Code Source here (that can help you): https://github.com/STMicroelectronics/BlueSTSDK_Android/tree/40fdcbf46955a025191589c6cff0e189bb17a2c9/BlueSTSDK
+You can also get the ST BLE Application Code Source here : https://github.com/STMicroelectronics/BlueSTSDK_Android/tree/40fdcbf46955a025191589c6cff0e189bb17a2c9/BlueSTSDK